opentelekomcloud/python-otcextensions/doc/source/install/index.rst

 Installation under CentOS
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-After a new installation: a C compiler, Python3 with developer libraries, package manager, and virtual environment are required.
+For the installation, following packages are required: a C compiler, Python3 with developer libraries, package manager, and virtual environment are required.
 If you want to use python3 which is recommended, you need to install the epel repository, first: